Chetnik attack on the Užice Republic: Mihailović's declaration of intent

-Partisan intelligence

-The day before the attack, a Chetnik courier informed the Partisans about the upcoming assault on Užice.
-Thus, the command of the Užice Partisan Detachment had only one day to make preparations.
-In addition to the Užice Detachment, parts of other units were present in Užice, from which the First Proletarian Brigade was planned to be formed.

-The Partisan staff devised a plan with a counteroffensive character, to be implemented before the start of the Chetnik attack, except on the Požega front.
-On the Požega front, the initial task was defensive, after which all forces would regroup for a counterattack against the Požega grouping.

 First Chetnik attack on Užice

 Fighters of the Takovo Battalion of the Čačak Partisan Detachment on the way to Užice, October 1941.

 Until the attack on Užice, Mihailović's Chetniks moved freely in the liberated territory without any interference, except when looting villages.
 Thanks to the mandatory mobilization carried out in the liberated territory, the Chetnik detachments had grown significantly.
 By the end of October, a concentration of Chetnik forces around Užice was noted.
 The Zlatibor–Užice Chetnik Detachment moved from the Višegrad area to Užice, from where, on 31 October 1941, it moved to Požega and joined the main Chetnik forces.
 By the end of October, larger numbers of Chetnik groups were present in the Užice, Požega, and Ivanjica areas, although sharp clashes with German forces were occurring in the border areas.
-According to Chetnik chronicler Sergije Živanović, the Chetnik formation for the attack on Užice numbered around 3,000 fighters.

 The Partisan Supreme Staff had reliable intelligence that the Chetniks were planning an attack on Užice.
 Since the majority of the fighters of the Užice Partisan Detachment were engaged in intense battles with German forces on the front, the Supreme Staff placed certain units, which had arrived in Užice in the last days of October to receive weapons and ammunition, under the command of the Užice Detachment: the Dragačevo Battalion of the Čačak Detachment, the Mining Company of the Kopaonik Detachment.
 Additionally, the 2nd Užice and 2nd Požega companies of the Užice Detachment, under Dušan Jerković, the detachment commander, were ordered to leave their positions toward Valjevo and move to Karan (a village between Užice and Kosjerić).